Pet Insurance policies are underwritten by Independence American Insurance Company.

 We also offer plans that can be customized to the unique needs of your purebred cat and purebred dog.
 You can even visit any licensed veterinary specialist, worldwide, to treat your pet’s hereditary conditions.

-As a perk for pet lovers, Figo’s Pet Cloud mobile app can send you reminders for vet examinations to help your pet stay healthy.
+As a perk for pet lovers, the Pet Cloud mobile app can send you reminders for vet examinations to help your pet stay healthy.
 The app also features a 24/7 live Virtual Vet, in case of questions or emergencies.

 And don’t forget, Figo Powerups are a great way to customize your coverage, particularly if your pet suffers from a hereditary disorder and requires increase vet care.
-You can upgrade your plan to include white glove-level service, as well as coverage for all those vital exams and treatments to ensure your pet’s continued happiness and health.